AristurtleDev/aristurtle-font/README.md

 1. I'm not a font and/or typeface designer
 2. It could use improvements

-And it is with these to points that I and maybe other people might want to add to it?
+And it is with these two points that I and maybe other people might want to add to it?
 Or not.
 You do you.
 Either way, here's the repo, heres the font, read the license, have a good one ♥